adamdempsey90/gravitational-lensing/README.md

 To get the widgets in the notebook to work you have to run:

-pip install ipywidgets
+$pip install ipywidgets

-jupyter nbextension enable --py widgetsnbextension
+$jupyter nbextension enable --py widgetsnbextension